44xtc44/prokif/README.md

 ## Overview

-This repository shows the source code of a Web application.
-A ternary plot diagram fullstack software written in JavaScript.
+JS Fullstack.
+This repository shows the source code of a ternary plot diagram analysis tool.
-It can be used as analysis tool to investigate some aspects of energy production data within Europe.
+Compare german fidget current (Zappelstrom) over the years and with other countries.
 Data sets are pulled from german Fraunhofer Institut Api https://api.energy-charts.info and stored locally in the browsers inbuild IndexedDB.
 Visit the Fraunhofer Institut web site https://energy-charts.info/